After working with business owners for 25+ years, the following statements are true. Many owners:

 I’m regularly asked, “When is the best time to sell?”
-Of course, it’s impossible to answer in your specific situation.
+Of course, it’s impossible to answer for your specific situation.
 However, here are a few guidelines to consider.

-Selling a business is a little like the stock market; when it is rising, it’s more attractive with less perceived risk.
-When declining, the perception of risk increases, thus decreasing value.
+Selling a business is a little like the stock market; when trends are upward, it’s more attractive with seemingly less risk.
+When trends are declining, the perception of risk increases and the price decreases.

-During the 2008 recession, the disaster restoration industry was minimally affected.
-Even in the 2020 pandemic, with few exceptions, the industry remains strong.
+During the 2008-2010 recession the disaster restoration industry was minimally affected.
+Even in the 2020 pandemic, with few exceptions, the industry remains very strong.

 This has been a hot topic the past few years.
 There have been many high-profile consolidations with dozens more in the shadows.
 In a tumultuous market, the industry itself has been viewed as a ‘safe place’ to invest.
-Thus, the heightened appeal by not only industry buyers, but PEG’s, capital groups, family investment firms, etc. As of now, there are no signs of the consolidation trend slowing.
+Thus, there’s heightened appeal by not only industry buyers, but hundreds of Private Equity Groups.
+As of now, there are no signs of the consolidation trend slowing.
 However, among the recent economic uncertainty, there’s a chance we’ll find out just how recession resistant our industry is.

-It’s essential to understand, selling to an industry buyer is not an ideal structure for every seller.
-There are elements of their preferred structure that can be deal breakers for some.
+Selling to an industry buyer is not an ideal sale/structure for every seller.
 However, it may be worthy of consideration when the time is right.

 Within months we found the ideal buyer and negotiated successfully.
 Two weeks before closing she called, one I will never forget.
 In tears, she was distraught with her decision to sell.
 She finally said with exasperation, “Without my business, who am I?”

 After 50+ years as a business owner, she had no idea who she was supposed to be outside of her company.
 She absolutely couldn’t comprehend life beyond work.
-After a successful sale two months later, she told me selling her business initially felt like death.
+Later she even told me selling her business seemed like death.

 Why so difficult?

 Business ownership has its privileges, financial and otherwise.
-For some, being the boss brings a gratification that’s difficult to give up.
+Being the boss brings a gratification that can be difficult to give up.
 (Many won’t admit it, but it’s true.)

-You’ll have your own unique experience.
+As an owner, you’ll have your own unique experience.
 Here’s an example.
-A few years back, I assisted a Canadian client in successfully selling his business.
+A few years back, I assisted a Canadian client in selling his business.
 The buyer had significant experience and the transition time was short.
-Just three weeks after closing, he and his wife took a 7-day vacation for the first time in 20+ years.
+Just three weeks after closing he and his wife took a 7-day vacation for the first time in 20+ years.

 He called me upon his return, with trepidation in his voice.
 “My week was a bit surreal, my phone only rang twice in six days, and those calls were from my kids checking up on us!
 Apparently, nobody needed me.
 Nobody cared where I was or when I was going to return.
 It’s a little odd but think I can get used to it!”